ShrutiChaurasiya/PowerBi/README.md

 Access to the Blinkit Sales Dataset: Ensure you have the dataset available for analysis.

 # Blinkit Sales and Data Analysis Dashboard
+  # Overview
+This Power BI dashboard provides a comprehensive analysis of Blinkit sales data, showcasing sales performance and profits across different regions.
+The dashboard leverages maps for geospatial analysis and includes background images for KPIs and icons to enhance visualization.
   # Features
     1. Sales Analysis by Region: Visual representation of sales distribution across various regions.
     2. Profit Analysis: Insights into profits generated from different regions.